JuliaLang/www.julialang.org/index.md

 # High-Performance JIT Compiler

-Julia's LLVM-based JIT compiler combined with the language's design allow it to approach and often match the performance of C/C++.
+Julia's LLVM-based just-in-time (JIT) compiler combined with the language's design allow it to approach and often match the performance of C/C++.
 To get a sense of relative performance of Julia compared to other languages that can or could be used for numerical and scientific computing, we've written a small set of micro-benchmarks in a variety of languages.
 The source code for the various implementations can be found here:
 [C++](https://github.com/JuliaLang/julia/blob/master/test/perf/perf.cpp),